MECHA CATALOGUE | Collection Definition

 The Transformers sets will be dedicated to the collection of the well known Autobot leader Optimus Prime in all its incarnations and variations (i.e. Optimus Primal, Leo Prime) from the different continuities (i.e. Generation One, Live-Action Movie Trilogy).
 For the CATALOGUE, this collection is restricted to the Deluxe Class figures and will only include other size classes when deemed necessary.

-With the Gundams being mostly model kits, the sets will be restricted to 1/144 Scale for uniformity.
+With the Gundams being mostly model kits, the sets will be restricted to the 1/144 Scale for uniformity.
+ROBOT Damashii figures would also suffice for those without proper releases in the said scale.
 The CATALOGUE criteria for Gundams is that the model kits must represent the titular mobile suits from the myriad of works under the franchise (i.e. 00 Gundam, Wing Gundam).
 This will not only include the animated series, but also the side stories, novelizations, design variations (MSVs) and other miscellaneous productions.
 Outside of the main criteria, other mobile suit designs that feature the same aesthetic, though not necessarily titular, may be included as well (i.e. Providence Gundam, Gundam GP02A).

 The CATALOGUE may include figures/model kits from any Japanese Mecha franchise provided that the overall aesthetic works (though not necessarily pleasing) and it will greatly add to the value of the collection.
 In addition, a loose restriction to the primary machine from any title is in effect; with most coming from the REVOLTECH, ROBOT Damashii and other figure/model kit lines.
 General height criteria for figures/model kits representing both large and human-scaled machinery should be within the 120-150 millimeter range, considering the sense of consistency when placed side-by-side along the other sets mentioned.